trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-4.md

 In the final part, the multi asset template will be used.
 With this template:

-- you have an unlimited number of NFT collections
+- You have an unlimited number of NFT collections
-- you have an unlimited quantity of items in each collection
+- You have an unlimited quantity of items in each collection

 In summary, you can produce any quantity of wine bottles across numerous collections.